About Hakawati

 WHAT WE DO

-We provide an empowering platform that facilitates the creative talent of refugees and marginalized people through development labs in film, theater, and other storytelling modalities, along with creating indigenous theater and film productions.
+We build platforms for artists and culture-bearers whose stories are often carried in silence—through development labs, artistic creation, research gatherings, and productions that honor lived experience with dignity.
+Whenever possible, stories are shaped and told by those closest to the source.
 Hakawati works with, and employs people from within these local communities whenever possible – to tell stories by people from the places and spaces where the story originates.
 We work to preserve cultures under threat, mentor artists in frontline communities, and support refugee storytelling within displaced communities.

 HOW WE DO IT